Estimating Dyadic Treatment Effects with Unknown Confounders: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we conduct a set of numerical simulations to evaluate the performance of our method.
-To save space, only the main results are reported here, and supplementary simulation results are provided in Appendix \ref{sec:simulation2}.
+In this section, we conduct Monte Carlo simulations to evaluate the finite-sample performance of our estimation and predictive inference methods.
+We consider two sample sizes, $n \in \{ 40, 80 \}$, and perform 1,000 replications for each data generating process.
+For brevity, this section contains only the results from the main simulation setup, while supplementary results are deferred to Appendix \ref{sec:simulation2}.